VeraKowalczuk/acept/docs/source/project_overview.rst

 thereby assisting decision-making processes.

 .. seealso::
-    - ``urbs``: Please refer to the `urbs documentation <https://urbs.readthedocs.io>`_, or find the project on :octicon:`mark-github;1em;fa fa-github` `Github <https://github.com/tum-ens/urbs>`_
+    - ``urbs``: Please refer to the `urbs documentation <https://urbs.readthedocs.io>`_, or find the project on :octicon:`mark-github;1em;fa fa-github` `GitHub <https://github.com/tum-ens/urbs>`_
     - ``pylovo``: Please refer to the `pylovo documentation <https://pylovo.readthedocs.io>`_, or find the project on `Gitlab LRZ <https://pylovo.readthedocs.io/en/latest/>`_

 The aim of the ACEPT project is to automate the process of sourcing input data for ``urbs``.
-Additionally, it was integrated into the GUI of ``pylovo``, that allows a user to quickly visualize different grids and set parameters as well as results of the optimization of said grids
+Additionally, it was integrated into the GUI of ``pylovo``, that allows a user to quickly visualize different grids and set parameters as well as results of the optimization of said grids.

-The ACEPT project is part of a Interdisciplinary Project (IDP) at the Chair of Renewable and Sustainable Energy Systems at the Technical University of Munich (TUM).
+The ACEPT project is part of an Interdisciplinary Project (IDP) at the Chair of Renewable and Sustainable Energy Systems at the Technical University of Munich (TUM).

 Features of acept